jabolopes/csvstruct/README.md

 The first row of the CSV data is the header and it must be present.

-Each header column contains the name of a component followed by a period `.` and a field name, e.g., `MyComponent.MyField`.
+Each header column contains the name of a component followed by a period `.` and an optional field name, e.g., `MyComponent.MyField`.

 The `MyComponent.MyField` must be valid, i.e., `MyComponent` must be a valid field name of the type `T` passed to `NewReader`, and `MyField` must be a valid